mockingbot/nundler/SPEC.md

 >           for [FILE] mode
 >       --download-directory [ARGUMENT=1]
 >           for [DIRECTORY] mode
+>   --package-trim-local --ptl [OPTIONAL] [ARGUMENT=1]
+>       for [PACKAGE] mode, delete unused local ".tgz" under specified path and exit.
+NOTE: use the most exact path, or more file than expected may lost
 >   --ping-host --ph [OPTIONAL] [ARGUMENT=0+]
 >       ping "url-host-list", print fastest host and exit
 >   --ping-host-stat --phs [OPTIONAL] [ARGUMENT=0+]